jokale/top_athletes/README.md

-Hello guys welcome to an interactive CLI scraper gem listing the worlds top 100 athletes of 2019!
 # TopAthletes
+Hello guys welcome to an interactive CLI scraper gem listing the worlds top female athletes of the century!

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/top_athletes`.
 To experiment with that code, run `bin/console` for an interactive prompt.